Is A CDFI Loan Right For My Business?

 - Payday Loans: Up to 400%

 CDFIs are often cited as affordable alternatives to short-term loans, merchant cash advances, or payday loans.
-As you can see, CDFIs usually have significantly lower fees than the alternatives.
+As you can see, CDFIs usually have significantly lower rates than the alternatives.

 It’s worth noting that, if your business is struggling with high-cost debt, many CDFIs offer refinancing programs.
 You might be able to replace your high-interest or frequent payment debt for a loan with lower interest or fewer payments.
 Head over to our Complete Guide To Refinancing Small Business Debt to learn more about refinancing.